The hepatitis C virus (HCV) is a liver disease caused by a viral infection. If left untreated, the virus can lead to serious liver damage.

 - mental confusion

 Unfortunately, by the time these signs appear, liver damage may be severe.
-That’s why it’s important to get screened as soon as possible.
+That’s why it’s important to get screened for hepatitis C as soon as possible.

 The drug interferon has long been the primary treatment for HCV.
 It requires several injections for up to a year.
-Interferon also tends to produce symptoms, so you feel like you have the flu after treatment.
-An oral drug, ribavirin, was also available to treat HCV, but it had to be taken with interferon injections.
+Interferon also tends to produce flu-like side effects.
+An oral drug, ribavirin, was also available to treat HCV, but it had to be taken along with interferon injections.

-Newer oral medications are proving to be very effective at treating HCV.
-Among them are sofosbuvir (Sovaldi), which doesn’t require interferon injections to be effective.
+Newer oral medications are proving to be very effective at treating HCV and have replaced interferon.
+Among them is sofosbuvir (Sovaldi), which doesn’t require interferon injections to be effective.

-Additional drugs for this condition that were approved by the U.S. Food and Drug Administration (FDA) in 2014 and 2015 include:
+Additional drugs for this condition have been approved by the U.S. Food and Drug Administration (FDA) since that time.
+This includes:

 - sofosbuvir and ledipasvir (Harvoni)

-- Viekira Pak (ombitasvir, paritaprevir, ritonavir, and dasabuvir)
+- ombitasvir, paritaprevir, ritonavir, and dasabuvir (Viekira Pak)

 - simeprevir (Olysio), which is to be used in combination with sofosbuvir (Sovaldi)